-To receive Credit By Examination a student must meet the following general requirements:
+To receive Credit by Examination a student must meet the following general requirements:

-- 1. The student must be enrolled in SWTJC. - 2.
-The student must be TSI complete in all areas. - 3.
-The students must have completed at least six semester credit hours at SWTJC through regular coursework. - 4.
+1. The student must be enrolled in SWTJC.

+- 2. The student must be TSI complete in all areas. - 3.
 Credit By Examination awards are limited to 24 semester credit hours